-The Historically Black College/Universities (HBCU) Transfer Program is designed to provide CCSF students the opportunity to attend and graduate from CCSF, then transfer as a junior to an HBCU of their choice.
-CCSF/HBCU transfer students will participate ina collaborative learning environment while earning a General Education Associate Degree and completing transfer requirements.
-The program provides a variety of support services that include individual and group counseling and student mentoring.
+The Historically Black College/Universities (HBCU) Transfer Program is designed to provide CCSF students the opportunity to attend and transfer as a junior to a HBCU.

-The Peer Mentoring Program provides peer mentoring for high school and CCSF students enrolled in African American Scholastic Programs.
-Students enrolled in the CCSF/High School program are mentored by college students making a successful transition from high school to college.

-The Peer Mentoring Program provides CCSF students and SFUSD elementary students, grades 2-6, the opportunity to interact and develop positive relationships, to encourage younger students to stay in school and understand the benefits of a college education.
+The Peer Mentoring Program provides peer mentoring to CCSF students enrolled in the UMOJA /African American Scholastic Programs.
+Students enrolled in the program are mentored by faculty, CCSF Alumni and community members.
+The Peer Mentoring Program provides CCSF students the opportunity to interact and develop positive relationships with an assigned Mentor in their field of study or interest.